Stuycs-K/final-project-10-keungn-yangc/WORKLOG.md

   = Pressure T

 ## Broken Features/Bugs
+- barometer doesn't have a max but once it meets a threshold, the lid will fall off, however it goes on a loop and back if the pressure change is drastic
 ## Content Resources
 - Processing reference
 - Simple Linear Gradient / Examples / Processing.org (https://processing.org/examples/lineargradient.html)